 - Cool 2-3 minutes before serving.

-For me, none.
+For me, nothing beats slow cooker French onion soup served all by itself.
 But I do know that others like to add on some extra toppings.
 You could add a bit more cheese on top (because you can never have too much cheese, right?!) or even chop up some chives and sprinkle them on as well.

 I’ve even known people to add in some fresh jalapenos to give it a bit of a kick!

 Don’t wait for the colder weather to get here.
-The time is now to get your soup planning ready and this is the perfect soup recipe to start!
+The time is now to get your soup planning ready and slow cooker French onion soup is the perfect soup recipe to start!

 OTHER SOUPS YOU ARE GOING TO LOVE: